Dynamics of photons and shadows for black holes haired with parity-odd fields: Conclusion

 \section{Conclusion}

-In this work, we employed the ray tracing method to investigate the shadows of HBHs and compared them with those of Kerr BHs.
+We investigate the shadows of HBHs and compare them with those of Kerr BHs.
 Our findings reveal that the shadows of HBHs are distinguishable from those of Kerr BHs.
 When the scalar charge $q$ is very small and the mass contribution of the scalar hair is minimal, the differences between HBH and Kerr shadows are subtle but quantifiable.
 For instance, in the case of HBH 1, where $q=0.028$ and the scalar hair contributes only $1.4\%$ to the total ADM mass, the deviation from Kerr is $1.64\%$.
 This solution lies within the error bars of the EHT observations.
 We thus obtain that the scalar mass to about $1.02\times10^{-20}$eV from the image of M87*.

 When the scalar charge is very large and the mass contribution of the scalar hair becomes substantial, the HBH shadows exhibit striking deviations from Kerr shadows, displaying novel and intricate shapes.
 One notable feature is the potential fragmentation of the HBH shadow into multiple disconnected components, each with distinct shapes such as teardrop or eyebrow-like forms.
-Another intriguing observation is the emergence of ``human-face-like” shadows, previously found in Chern-Simons gravity \cite{Kuang:2024ugn}.
-The results in the present work show that parity-odd HBHs can effectively mimic the shadow characteristics of BHs in more complex modified gravity theories.
+Another intriguing observation is the emergence of "human-face-like" shadows, previously found in Chern-Simons gravity \cite{Kuang:2024ugn}.
+The results in the present work show that parity-odd HBHs effectively mimic the shadow characteristics of BHs in more complex modified gravity theories.

 Our results provide new templates for BH shadows, particularly highlighting the influence of parity-odd matter distributions on BH shadow morphology.
 These findings may have profound implications for future observations, offering new avenues to explore the nature of BHs and the underlying theories of gravity.